bseftel/portfoliowebsite/README.md

 # A Portfolio
-This is a portfolio website built with HTML, CSS and JavaScript.
-Easy to customize to your own!
+This is my portfolio website built with HTML, CSS and JavaScript.
+It's an ongoing build as I continue to learn and update it.